Muskan-jaggi/Pomodoro-Timer/README.md

 **Progress Indicator:** Displays checkmarks for completed sessions.

 **UI Components:**
-Canvas with a tomato image
+Canvas with a tomato image,
-Timer display
+Timer display and
 Labels and buttons for controlling the timer